 Types of Dinosaurs

-Armoured Herbivores – these herbivores are large, aggressive, and will fight with carnivores if need be.
-This group also has three subdivions: Ceratopsians, Stegosaurs, and Ankylosaurs.
+Armored Herbivores – these herbivores are large, aggressive, and will fight with carnivores if need be.
+This group also has three subdivisions: Ceratopsians, Stegosaurs, and Ankylosaurs.

 Sauropods – this group is large but mostly gentle.
 They do not fight with carnivores, but their large size means they usually will not get hunted.
 Only sauropods make up this group.

-Small Carnivores – these carnivores are small but extremely fiesty.
+Small Carnivores – these carnivores are small but extremely feisty.
 They can pick a fight with certain herbivores but will ignore others.
-Velociraptor, Dilophosaurus, and Deinonychus make up with group.
+Velociraptors, Dilophosaurus, and Deinonychus make up with the group.

 Large Carnivores – these carnivores are larger and can take on most herbivores.
-This group includes the large carnivores, and hybrids such as indoraptor and the indominous rex.
+This group includes large carnivores and hybrids such as indoraptor and the indominous rex.